Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 {crop-start: 146, crop-end: 183, format: javascript, line-numbers: false}
 ![Render the CountyMap component](code_samples/es6v2/App.js)

 We call our dataset `filteredTechSalaries` because we're going to add filtering in the [subchapter about adding user controls](#user-controls).
 Using the proper name now means less code to change later.
-The magic of foresight :)
+The magic of foresight :smile:

 We use `_.groupBy` to build a dictionary mapping each `countyID` to an array of salaries, and we use our `countyValue` method to build an array of counties for our map.